argonautproject/provider-directory/pages/_includes/argo-practitioner-search.md

 **Example:** GET [base]/Practitioner?family=Smith&given=John

-*Support:* Mandatory to suppport search by Practitioner name.
+*Support:* Mandatory to support search by Practitioner name.

 *Implementation Notes:* Search based on text name [(how to search by string)].